wikimedia/waxer/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/bearloga/WikidataQueryServiceR/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+**Why “waxer”?** Well, I was looking at the initialism “WAQSR” (Wikimedia Analytics Query Service in R) and just really not liking how awkward it looked.